National Socialist Movement (Netherlands): Ideology and issues

 The NSB started out as a classical fascist party, which based itself on the principles of leadership.
 It wanted a fascist state with a compliant government, fascist order and state control.
 It put the national interest above the individual interest and the interest of social groups (pillars) that had characterized Dutch society.
 The party was anti-parliamentary and authoritarian.
-Its program, which was otherwise modeled on the program of the German Nazi Party, initially lacked reference to anti-semitic or racist ideology of the Nazi Party.
-After 1936, under the influence of Meinoud Rost van Tonningen, the party became more oriented towards the Nazi Party and took on its anti-semitic and racist ideas.
+Its program, which was otherwise modeled on the program of the German Nazi Party, initially did not contain the antisemitic and racist ideology of the Nazi Party.
+After 1936, under the influence of Meinoud Rost van Tonningen, the party became more oriented towards the Nazi Party and took on its antisemitic and racist ideas.
 It also began to sympathize with the aggressive foreign policy of Italy and Germany.

 Practical demands of the NSB were: abolition of individual voting rights, corporatism, a duty to work and serve in the army, limits on the freedom of the press, laws against strikes.
 It demanded a unification of the Netherlands with Flanders and French Flanders in a Greater Netherlands, which would also control a large colonial empire consisting of Belgian Congo, the Dutch East Indies and perhaps South Africa.
 This state would not be a part of Germany, but only an independent loyal ally to Germany.

+The NSB was against the current political structure of the Netherlands and parliamentary democracy itself.